Bikatr7/Kudasai/README.md

 Python version: 3.10+

-Used to make (Japanese - English) translation easier by preprocessing the Japanese text (optional auto translation using deepL/openai API).
+Used to make (Japanese - English) translation easier by preprocessing the Japanese text (optional auto translation using DeepL, Gemini, and OpenAI APIs).

 Preprocessor is sourced from an external package, which I also designed, called [Kairyou](https://github.com/Bikatr7/Kairyou).